open-mmlab/mmocr/docs/en/datasets/recog.md

 # Remove unecessary files
 rm -rf desktop.ini
 ```
-- Step3: Generate `train_label.jsonl` and `test_label.jsonl` and crop images using 4 processes with the following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
+- Step3: Generate `train_label.jsonl` and `test_label.jsonl`(optional) and crop images using 4 processes with the following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
 Since the original dataset doesn't have a test set, you may specify `--test-ratio` to split the dataset.
 E.g., if test-ratio is 0.2, then 20% of the data are left out as the test set in this example.
 ```bash
 python tools/data/textrecog/bid_converter.py dPATH/TO/BID_Dataset --nproc 4 --test-ratio 0.2
 ```